Estimate your 1RM for bench, squat and deadlift using Epley and Brzycki formulas. Get exact training percentages for every goal | Calculator4U

 ❌ Testing when fatigued: Your 1RM estimate will be artificially low if you test after heavy training or without adequate rest.
 Test on a fresh day or at the start of a session.

-❌ Using high-rep sets for estimation: Sets of 12+ reps involve significant muscular endurance, making 1RM predictions unreliable.
-Stick to 1-10 rep sets for accurate estimates.
+❌ Using high-rep sets for estimation: Sets of 12 or more reps involve significant muscular endurance, making 1RM predictions unreliable.
+Stick to 1 to 10 rep sets for accurate estimates.

 ❌ Applying same percentages to all lifts: Different exercises have different rep-max relationships.
 Deadlifts often allow fewer reps at a given percentage than squats or bench press.
 Adjust expectations by lift type.

 ❌ Not warming up adequately: Cold muscles underperform.
-Take 10-15 minutes to warm up with progressively heavier sets before your test set.
+Take 10 to 15 minutes to warm up with progressively heavier sets before your test set.

 Use these bodyweight multipliers to assess your strength level.
 Based on NSCA Essentials of Strength Training and Conditioning guidelines: